 Where it is now

 DIA remains the busiest airport in the Mountain West and, as of 2025, the third-busiest in the United States by passenger volume.
-Terminal renovations through 2026 have temporarily displaced the Tanguma murals; their return after construction is confirmed.
-Blucifer remains in place at the entrance.
-The capstone remains on public display with no additional signage explaining the "New World Airport Commission."
-The airport's next time-capsule opening is scheduled for 2094.
+The multi-year Great Hall Renovation, begun in 2018 and scheduled for completion phases through 2027, has temporarily displaced the Tanguma murals (currently in climate-controlled storage with return confirmed) and substantially altered the terminal's physical environment.
+The renovation's construction signage, gargoyle additions, and expanded automated baggage tunnel system have added a new generation of physical artifacts to the site's conspiracy record.
+Blucifer remains in place at the Peña Boulevard entrance.
+The capstone remains on public display in the Jeppesen Terminal with no additional signage explaining the "New World Airport Commission."
+The airport's next time-capsule opening is scheduled for 2094 — at which point the capstone's 100-year horizon will close.

 Go deeper